 - If you are finding it hard to hear, ask the professional to speak louder, slower or more clearly

 - Do not be afraid to ask the professional to repeat information

 Video consultations can take place using a smartphone, tablet or computer.

-They often use a well-known platform like Zoom, Skype or Microsoft Teams, but sometimes different apps, like Attend Anywhere, are used.
+They often use a well-known platform like Zoom, Skype or Microsoft Teams, but sometimes different apps, like Attend Anywhere (the NHS’s own video consultation app), are used.

 You should be told which platform is used and provided with a link to join the consultation.
 If you haven’t received a link by text or email the day before your appointment, contact the health or social care service.

 These tips will help you get the best from a video consultation:

 - Choose a comfortable, well-lit, quiet and private space, with good WiFi or data signal

 - Check your equipment in advance: make sure the camera and the microphone work